sulu/sulu-docs/developer/contributing/pull-requests.rst

     __tasks:__

     - [ ] test coverage
-    - [ ] gather feedback for my changes
     - [ ] submit changes to the documentation
     - [ ] ... <add your own tasks>